-Due Date Activity /Assignment Monday, INITIAL ORIENTATION MEETING: Be prepared to give a 5 minute presentation of January 22 your proposal noting what the problem is, why it is important, and how you expect 4:00-5:30 pm to deal with it.
+Due Date Activity /Assignment Monday, INITIAL ORIENTATION MEETING: Be prepared to give a brief (less than 5 minutes) August 25 presentation of your proposal noting what the problem is, why it is important, and 5:30-7:00 pm how you expect to deal with it.
 Come to the class with any questions you might have about the course.
-February 9 INTRODUCTION: Submit the "Introduction" section of the project.
+September 8 INTRODUCTION: Submit the "Introduction" section of the project.
 Length should be By midnight 1-2 single-space pages.
-March 8 ANALYTIC FRAMEWORK/LITERATURE REVIEW: Submit the "Analytic Framework" By midnight and "References" sections of the project (in addition to the introduction; always include the previous sections with your submission).
+September 29 ANALYTIC FRAMEWORK/LITERATURE REVIEW: Submit the "Analytic Framework" By midnight and "References" sections of the project (in addition to the introduction; always include the previous sections with your submission).
 Length should be 5-7 pages.
-March 18-22 MILESTONE MEETING: At this meeting, we will review current status of projects I will be and discuss problems, if any.
+October 13-14 MILESTONE MEETING: At this meeting, we will review current status of projects I will be and discuss problems, if any.
 Students should come to the meeting prepared to scheduling 30 discuss their planned methodologies.
 Students are expected to be familiar with the minute face-to- material covered in the research methods course, and the other required core PA face (or on- courses. line) with students.
-April 12 (no METHODOLOGY: Submit a clear, detailed statement of the project's hypothesis(es) joke) or research question as developed from the analytic framework; describe the By midnight research approach, design, or strategy to be used, the type of data to be collected (that will allow for the test of the hypotheses or will answer the research questions), the sampling procedures, if used, and the specific methods of data collection (e.g., draft interview or survey questions).
+November 10 METHODOLOGY: Submit a clear, detailed statement of the project's hypothesis(es) By midnight or research question as developed from the analytic framework; describe the research approach, design, or strategy to be used, the type of data to be collected (that will allow for the test of the hypotheses or will answer the research questions), the sampling procedures, if used, and the specific methods of data collection (e.g., draft interview or survey questions).
 Length should be 3-5 pages.
-April 26 FINDINGS, CONCLUSIONS, AND SUMMARY: Submit three items.
+November 24 FINDINGS, CONCLUSIONS, AND SUMMARY: Submit three items.
 First, a description By midnight and explanation of the research results.
 Length will vary depending on use of tables and figures; text alone should be 2-5 pages.
 Second, a concluding discussion of the project's findings or results as related to the analytic framework, also presenting implications and recommendations; length should be 1-3 pages.
 Third, an executive summary of the project and report; length should be one page.
-May 10 PRESENTATIONS: Specific guidance on presentations will be provided later in the 1:00 - 5:00 pm semester.
+December 7 PRESENTATIONS: Specific guidance on presentations will be provided later in the 1:00 - 5:00 pm semester.
 Projects may be grouped in panels, with practitioners and/or faculty members invited to participate as respondents.
-May 16 FINAL PAPER DUE: Submit the entire revised paper.
-By midnight May 16 EXIT SURVEY: An MPA exit survey will be sent to you before the end of the By midnight semester.
+December 16 FINAL PAPER DUE: Submit the entire revised paper.
+By midnight December 16 EXIT SURVEY: An MPA exit survey will be sent to you before the end of the By midnight semester.
 Completion of the survey will be a mandatory course assignment.
 Details will be provided during the semester.
-May 16 Post-Test of Program Competencies By midnight
+December 16 Post-Test of Program Competencies By midnight